AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/background-work.md

 ![Huawei](https://cdn.adguard.com/public/Adguard/screenshots/android/huawei3en.png)

 3. Make sure to **ENABLE** all toggles.

 Also for reliable background processes you may need to uninstall PowerGenie as detailed below.

 #### EMUI 9+ devices

-> Note: On some phones with EMUI 9+ (Android P+) Huawei introduced a new task killer app called PowerGenie which forces to quit all apps not whitelisted by Huawei and does not give users any configuration options.
+> Note: On phones with EMUI 9+ (Android P+) there is a task killer app called PowerGenie which forces to quit all apps not whitelisted by Huawei and does not give users any configuration options.
 See below how to uninstall it.

 Huawei is extremely inventive in breaking apps on their devices.
-In addition to all the non-standard power management measures described below, they introduced a new task killer app build right into EMUI 9 on Android Pie.
+In addition to all the non-standard power management measures described below, they introduced a new task killer app built right into EMUI 9 on Android Pie.

 It is called **PowerGenie** and it kills all apps that are not on its whitelist.
 You cannot add custom apps on their pre-defined whitelist.
 This means there is no other way to fix proper app functionality on Huawei than uninstalling PowerGenie.